Respiratory symptoms got you breathless? Try our Canine Respiratory Panel -- we test for 6 canine respiratory pathogens from 1 nasal swab!

 • Minimize human exposure to M. felis

-Specimen requirement: Conjunctival or throat swab, shipped overnight at room temperature.
+Specimen requirement: Conjunctival swab or throat swab.

-For specimen types other than those listed here, please call to confirm specimen acceptability and shipping instructions.
+Contact Zoologix if advice is needed to determine an appropriate specimen type for a specific diagnostic application.
+For specimen types not listed here, please contact Zoologix to confirm specimen acceptability and shipping instructions.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.